 If they have a larger safety bonus at stake, they may think twice before letting a rig get scratched or dented.

 Also, in our opinion, it is far better for trucking companies to make safety bonuses much more obtainable or reachable for truckers.

 How about awarding safety bonuses every month or quarter (four times per year)?

-Money saving tip: When you see a trucking company issue large incentives, look beyond the numbers to how much work you will have to do in order to obtain them.
+Money saving tip: When you see a trucking company issue large incentives, look beyond the numbers to how much work you will have to do -- and over what period of time -- n order to obtain them.